-Volunteers are a valued and vital part of SEPLSO's efforts to provide a wide range of library services.
+Volunteers are a valued part of SEOLS's efforts to provide a wide range of library services.
 A clear understanding of their role, functions, obligations, and rights is necessary.

-NOT EMPLOYEES - Volunteers are not SEPLSO employees.
-They are not subject to SEPLSO's personnel policies and are not entitled to employee benefits.
-They are required to comply with SEPLSO's operating policies.
-(Note: workers under programs such as KEDDO, JTPA, Green Thumb, etc., are not volunteers, and this policy does not apply to them.)
+NOT EMPLOYEES - Volunteers are not SEOLS employees.
+They are not subject to SEOLS's personnel policies and are not entitled to employee benefits.
+They are required to comply with SEOLS's operating policies.
+The Executive Director may ban a volunteer from service at any time and for any reason, especially for violation of SEOLS policies or inappropriate conduct.